Renewable Energy Internship Itinerary 2018:

 Day 3 - 7: In the mornings, you will receive Spanish classes in small groups of three to four people.
 On the first afternoon, you will receive a tour of the Solar mountain.
 The Solar Mountain is a mission centred on a piece of land in Sabana Grande, about 35 acres in size, about a fourth of which is flat and the rest mountainside.
 The land was purchased with a mandate to provide a space to show how humans can make a living while still putting more into the land than they take out of it.
 The rest of the afternoons you will work with community members of the Agro-Ecological Solar promotors.
 Work could include but is not limited to making natural insecticide, organic compost, reforesting, planting organic beans, corns and vegetables and developing a fruit orchard with a large variety of fruits.

-Day 6: JPHF, the local youth group, will take you to Totogalpa where they will give you a guided tour of la casa de tuza, el taller de pintura de jicaro, the museum, the central park, the local market and la casa gastronomica where you can learn how different traditional foods are made.
+Day 8: JPHF, the local youth group, will take you to Totogalpa where they will give you a guided tour of la casa de tuza, el taller de pintura de jicaro, the museum, the central park, the local market and la casa gastronomica where you can learn how different traditional foods are made.
 You will then stop for lunch before continuing on to Ocotal where you will visit la casa de cultura, a view point and end the tour in the central park where you can take advantage of the free Wi-Fi.

-Day 20: Transfer to Managua.
+Day 23: Transfer to airport.